Is $130,000 a Good Salary for a Single Person?

 Build an Emergency Fund

-An unexpected expense like car repairs or a vet bill, or even a temporary pay cut, can blow up your budget.
+An unexpected expense, such as car repairs, a vet bill, or even a temporary pay cut, can blow up your budget.
 Setting aside money in an emergency fund could keep you from falling behind on your regular obligations.

 In other words, contentment is somewhat subjective.
 And the salary you may need to feel comfortable could vary depending on your priorities and your desire to have more or better things.